 Chip signal name Module signal name Description I/O

-NMI_b Non-maskable interrupt NOTE: Driving the NMI_b signal low forces a non-maskable interrupt, if the NMI_b function is selected on the corresponding pin.
+NMI_b Non-maskable interrupt 1

+Driving the NMI_b signal low forces a non-maskable interrupt, if the NMI function is selected on the corresponding pin.

+NOTE: If the NMI function is not required, either for an interrupt or wake-up source, it is recommended that the NMI function be disabled by clearing NMI_DIS.

 RESET_b Reset bidirectional signal I/O

 VDD MCU power I

 VSS MCU ground I